frostyshrek/Game-prototype.3.1-B/README.md

 ---

 ### Starting the Game
 1. Open the Page Link at the top of the README File.
+2. If Enemy is was once defeated and is not spawning again, Clear cache for that page.
-2. Use the player controls to move around the environment.
+3. Use the player controls to move around the environment.
-3. When you approach an enemy, a **battle scene** will automatically load.
+4. When you approach an enemy, a **battle scene** will automatically load.
-4. Once in battle, use your **cards** to attack, defend, and combo against the enemy.
+5. Once in battle, use your **cards** to attack, defend, and combo against the enemy.

 ---